Nikolay Martsenko

-Nikolay Yuryevich Martsenko (Никола́й Ю́рьевич Ма́рценко, /ru/, born 25 May 1993) is a racing car driver from Russia.
+Nikolay Yuryevich Martsenko (Никола́й Ю́рьевич Ма́рценко, /ru/, born 25 May 1993) is a Russian racing driver.

 Career

 Early career

 Born in Krasnoyarsk, Martsenko started his racing career at the age of eleven in amateur Russian touring car championships.
-Since sixteen he participated in various Formula Three championships including German Formula Three Championship, Finnish Formula Three Championship and North European Zone Formula 3 Cup.
+Since sixteen, he participated in various Formula Three championships including German Formula Three Championship, Finnish Formula Three Championship and North European Zone Formula 3 Cup.

 Formula Three

-His German Formula Three campaign started in 2009 with four races in Trophy Classes at Oschersleben for Jenichen Motorsport.
-For the next season Martsenko graduate into Cup Class with Max Travin Racing Team, for which he raced in Finnish Formula Three Championship and North European Zone Formula 3 Cup.
-In 2011 he stayed in series in the same team, amassing nine points with the best result — finish on fourth place at Assen.
+Martsenko's German Formula Three campaign started in 2009 with four races in Trophy Classes at Oschersleben for Jenichen Motorsport.
+For the next season, he graduated into the Cup Class with Max Travin Racing Team, for which he raced in Finnish Formula Three Championship and North European Zone Formula 3 Cup.
+In 2011, he stayed in series in the same team, amassing nine points with the best result — finish on fourth place at Assen.

 Formula Renault 3.5 Series

-For 2012 Max Travin Racing Team planned to enter the championship with Martsenko as one of drivers.
+For 2012, Max Travin Racing Team planned to enter the championship with Martsenko as one of drivers.
 But the team was rejected from final entry list.
-After this Max Travin Racing and Martsenko joined forces with BVM Target for his debut in the series.
+After this, Max Travin Racing and Martsenko joined forces with BVM Target for his debut in the series.